APPENDICES

 LOUISIANA: WESTERN SETTLEMENTS

-Vincents were some of the earliest Acadians to seek refuge in Louisiana.
-The first of them came to the colony in February 1765 and followed her husband to the Attakapas District, west of the Atchafalaya Basin, but no family line came of it:
+Vincents were among the earliest Acadians to seek refuge in Louisiana.
+The first of them came to the colony in early 1765 and followed her husband to Bayou Teche, but no family line came of it:

-Anne-Euphrosine, sometimes called Françoise, age 34, daughter of Michel Vincent of Grand-Pré, husband Michel Trahan, age 39, and four of their children, ages 13 to 2, reached Louisiana in February 1765 with the party from Halifax via Cap-Français, St.-Domingue, led by Joseph Broussard dit Beausoleil.
-After a short respite in New Orleans, during which Michel exchanged their Canadian card money for Louisiana funds, Françoise and Michel followed the Broussards to the Attakapas District, where they helped establish La Nouvelle-Acadie on the banks of Bayou Teche.
-Michel Trahan died at Attakapas in January 1784, and Françoise remarried to Basile, son of fellow Acadian Pierre Landry of Pigiguit and widower of Brigitte Boudreaux, at Attakapas in May 1786.
+Anne-Euphrosine, also called Françoise, age 34, daughter of Michel Vincent of Grand-Pré, her husband Michel Trahan, age 39, and four of their children, ages 13, 12, 11, and 2, reached Louisiana in February 1765 with the Broussard dit Beausoleil party from Halifax via Cap-Français, French St.-Domingue.
+After a short respite in New Orleans, during which Michel attempted to exchange their Canadian card money for Louisiana funds, Françoise and Michel followed the Broussards to the Attakapas District, where they helped establish La Nouvelle-Acadie on the banks of Bayou Teche.
+Michel Trahan died at Attakapas in January 1784, and Françoise remarried to Basile, son of fellow Acadians Pierre Landry and Marguerite Foret of Ste.-Famille, Pigiguit, and widower of Brigitte Boudreaux, at Attakapas in May 1786.

 ~